PfeiferLab/DNM_coverage/README.md

 # DNM_coverage
-Supplemental scripts referred to in "Quantifying the effects of computational filter criteria on the accurate identification of de novo mutations at varying levels of sequencing coverage".
+Supplemental information for M. Milhaven and S.P.
+Pfeifer. **Quantifying the effects of computational filter criteria on the accurate identification of *de novo* mutations at varying levels of sequencing coverage.**